pink-cupcakes/A-New-Angle/README.md

 # Forum: An angular view

 ## Introdution
-Welcome to Form - a new angle. :tada::tada: We have enjoyed the benefits of living in the Information Age, but sometimes that presents another problem - too much information.
-At Form, we believe that human responses will always be specifically tailored to our situation and easier to understand.
+Welcome to Forum - a new angle. :tada::tada: We have enjoyed the benefits of living in the Information Age, but sometimes that presents another problem - too much information.
+At Forum, we believe that human responses will always be specifically tailored to our situation and easier to understand.

 So take a spin - take a look at questions our community has asked.
 You can get involved with the community by answering posts or upvoting questions which helped you or you just thought were funny! :smiley: